Frozen treats are hot right now. But don’t wait for the ice cream van to turn up – try making your own lollies to stash away for sunny days.

 Healthy, cooling and a creative outlet – how often can you say that about a recipe?
 These child-friendly lolly ‘pens’ are made from sugar-free cordial and fresh fruit, plus a secret ingredient – food colouring.
-Once frozen, dot some extra food colouring on a dish 'palette' and let your kids unleash their inner Picasso.
+Once they're frozen, dot some extra food colouring on a dish to be used as a palette, and let your kids unleash their inner Picasso.

 You don’t get much more failsafe than these layered fruit lollies that are frozen in two stages.
 We used guava and passion fruit juice, but the recipe would work with any fruit juice, giving opportunity for lots of different flavour combinations.

 Frozen yogurt is about as simple to achieve as it sounds, and it stands to reason that you can use any flavour of yogurt you like.
 Greek-style yogurt is extra thick and creamy, making it nicely ice cream-like.
 Find a coconut-flavoured version and contrast with summer berries.